berkeley-stat133/OskiBox/README.md

-Troubleshooting
+##Troubleshooting

 If the virtual machine fails to boot and you only see a black screen, your laptop may not have its hardware virtualization feature turned on.
 If so, you’ll need to change this setting in your computer’s BIOS.
 To do so you can try these instructions based on Red Hat instructions:

+* Reboot your computer
-Reboot your computer.
-Right when the computer is coming up from the black screen, press Delete, Esc, F1, F2, or F4.
+* Right when the computer is coming up from the black screen, press `Delete`, `Esc`, `F1`, `F2`, or `F4`.
 Each computer manufacturer uses a different key but it should show a brief message at boot telling you which one to press.
 If you miss it the first time, reboot and try again.
 It helps to tap the key about twice a second when the computer is coming up.
-In the BIOS settings, find the configuration items related to the CPU.
-These can be in under the headings "Processor", "Chipset" or "Northbridge".
+* In the BIOS settings, find the configuration items related to the CPU.
+These can be in under the headings `Processor`, `Chipset` or `Northbridge`.
-Enable Virtualization.
-The setting may be called VT-x, AMD-V, SVM, or Vanderpool.
-Enable Intel VT-d or AMD IOMMU if the options are available.
+* Enable virtualization; the setting may be called `VT-x`, `AMD-V`, `SVM`, or `Vanderpool`.
+Enable `Intel VT-d` or `AMD IOMMU` if the options are available.
-Save your changes and reboot.
+* Save your changes and reboot.